KisangaDavid/Sprouts/README.md

 # Sprouts
-A digital version of the pencil and paper game "Sprouts".
-Online play WIP
+An online version of the two-player pencil and paper game "Sprouts".